 Algorithms

-There are three algorithms for rational approximation offered in this version of the package.
+There are three algorithms for rational approximation offered in this version of the package:

-AAA
+AAA algorithm

-The most robust method is the continuum variant of the AAA algorithm (see also the arXiv version).
-Briefly speaking, the AAA algorithm maintains a set of interpolation nodes and a set of test points on the boundary of the domain.
-The node set is grown iteratively by finding the best current approximation in a least-squares sense on the test nodes, then greedily adding the worst-case test point to the node set.
+using RationalFunctionApproximation, CairoMakieThe AAA algorithm is the best-known and most widely used method for rational approximation.
+Briefly speaking, the AAA algorithm maintains a set of interpolation nodes (called support points in the AAA literature) and a set of sample points on the boundary of the domain.
+The node set is grown iteratively by finding the best approximation in a least-squares sense on the sample points using the interpolation nodes, then greedily adding the worst-case sample point to the node set.

 The convergenceplot function shows the errors of the approximants found during the AAA iteration.

-f = x -> cos(11x)
+f = x -> cos(exp(3x))

 r = approximate(f, unit_interval)